fmerg/pymerkle/README.md

 t.encrypt_log('sample_log')
 ```

-This presupposes that the log-file `sample_log` lies inside the tree's configured log directory, where the tree receives its log-files for encryption from, otherwise a message
+This presupposes that the log-file `sample_log` lies inside the tree's configured log directory, where the tree receives its log-files for encryption from, otherwise an exception is thrown and a message

 ```bash
 * Requested log file does not exist
 ```

 is displayed at console.
-Similarly, if the log resides inside a nested directory `/logs/subdir`, you can easily encrypt in as
+Similarly, if the log resides inside a nested directory `/logs/subdir`, you can easily encrypt it as

 ```python
 t.encrypt_log('subdir/sample_log')